Keep being updated with phanganist.com by following our Facebook page.

 Let’s start with the quickest yet most expensive way; to fly.

 There are two destinations you can reach by air from Bangkok to get to Koh Phangan, closest is Koh Samui, the island next door.
+Otherwise it is Surat Thani, the closest point on the mainland.

 From Koh Samui Airport you can arrange a taxi to then get a ferry to Phangan which takes roughly 30 minutes.